jvkassi/n8n-nodes-grok/README.md

 1. Open your n8n instance
 2. Go to "Settings" > "Community Nodes"
 3. Select "Install"
-4. Enter `n8n-nodes-openrouter` in the "Enter npm package name" field
+4. Enter `n8n-nodes-grok` in the "Enter npm package name" field
 5. Agree to the risks of using community nodes (if prompted)
 6. Click "Install"

-After installation, the node will be available in the "OpenRouter" category in the node palette.
+After installation, the node will be available in the "Grok" category in the node palette.

 ### Manual Installation (Advanced)